-Detailed information about the trend in Organic produce is available in a trends document compiled by CPMA as well as part of the Fresh Facts series.
+Detailed information about the trend in Organic produce is available in a trends document compiled by CPMA as well as part of the Fresh Facts for Industry series.

 Five percent of Canadian producers reporting to a 2005 Statistics Canada survey considered themselves to be organic producers.
 Organic farms account for 1.8% of the total commercial fruit area under cultivation and about 1.5% of the commercial vegetable area under cultivation.1

 Regulations regarding Organic Regulations for Agricultural Products came into effect on June 30, 2009.5